AI with dataflows

 The residual error chart shows the distribution of the percentage of average error for different values in the holdout test dataset.
-The horizontal axis represents the mean of the actual value for the group, with the size of the bubble showing the frequency or count of values in that range.
+The horizontal axis represents the mean of the actual value for the group.
+The size of the bubble shows the frequency or count of values in that range.
 The vertical axis is the average residual error.

-The Regression model report also includes a Training Details page like the reports for other model types, as described in the section AutoML model report above.
+The Regression model report also includes a Training Details page like the reports for other model types, as described in the previous section, AutoML model report.

 Apply a regression model